OlaStraby/BSTTabView/README.md

 The tab view control does not implement undo, but this can be achieved by the owning controller using the delegate protocol.

-At present the control should be wrapped in a NSBox with type custom to correctly trap mouseDragged messages for dragging.